dougeby/IntuneDocs/intune-user-help/reset-erase-your-device-cpwebsite.md

 After you reset a device, it no longer appears in the Company Portal.
 Previously existing apps and files are erased and the device is restored to its factory default settings.

 > [!Note]
 > You can also perform the following steps from another device that you've enrolled.
 Open the Company Portal app on that device and go through similar steps to complete the reset.

-To reset your device:

 1. Open the [Company Portal website](https://portal.manage.microsoft.com/helpdesk) and select the __Menu__ ![A small image of the menu button, three horizontal bars stacked in parallel.](/Intune/media/CP_hamburger_menu.png) button > __Devices__.